ammad3/Naukriway/README.md

 ## 👤 Author

 - Created by [Shaikh Ammaduddin] only. <-- Team Leader
-- Usman <-- Team Member assigned but no participation from him.
+- Huzaifa <-- Team Member assigned but no participation from him.
 - Design idea based on basic job protal needs.